Forest Sounds Meditation for Beginners

 Opening posture and sound choice

-Sit in a way you can maintain for five minutes.
-Feel the chair, cushion, or floor supporting you.
-Let your shoulders drop a little.
-Notice contact points: feet, legs, seat, hands.
+Settle into a posture you can maintain for five minutes.
+Feel the support beneath you, then let the body make one small adjustment toward ease.
+Notice a few contact points, such as hands, legs, or the weight of the body.
 Now listen.
-Choose one forest sound as your anchor, maybe a bird call, moving water, rain on leaves, or wind in branches.
+Choose one forest sound as your anchor: a bird call, moving water, rain on leaves, or wind in branches.

 No need to hunt for calm.If you hear a speaker click, a car outside, or one crow that sounds too close, count that as hearing too and return to the forest layer you chose.